miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 also have good night vision.

 Be careful while exploring, as you may bump into an unexpected situation.
-If you are lucky you will find friendly tribes you can recruit.
+With proper planning and foresight, you will find friendly tribes you can recruit.
 You will also come across major enemies that you must defeat to win the game.
 Minor enemies that you can tolerate but may attack you occasionally and also small random settlements such as villages and